 In the meantime, I’m still contacting our host every day about this situation and this afternoon I may go directly to Microsoft to see if there are any avenues open to me to get this straightened out.
 Because even though we are now in compliance, with Microsoft’s rules, I think we have to be manually removed from the blacklist.

 You’ll receive emails from our blog when the posts become available to look at and let me know whenever you’re ready to jump to the new host.
 We’re trying to keep it as smooth and unnoticeable as possible.
 But it will be hard not to notice the increased speed of the site and the email.

 It’s very exciting.
 I’m sorry about the problems with Microsoft.
-It’s been par for the course.
-Since our host was recently bought out by a larger company, the customer service has become almost non existant.
+Since our host was recently bought out by a larger company, the customer service has become even more than typically substandard.